os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/pipeline.md

 ## Parent waits twice

-The parent should use `wait` to twice to wait for both child process to terminate.
+The parent should use `wait` twice to wait for both child processes to terminate.

 ## The children uses execlp